HazyResearch/dd-genomics/README.md

 ### 3. Getting GDD running:
-1. Make sure environment variables are set correctly- see `env.sh`
+1. Make sure environment variables are set correctly- see `env.sh` `cp env.sh env_local.sh` then edit env_local.sh to suit yourself; it's ignored by git.

+   Add `export DD_GENOMICS_HOME=...` to the `~/.bashrc` where the DB runs.
+   It's required by plpython scripts -- a hacky way to communicate the local repo path.
+   For it to be picked up by PG / GP, you need to restart the DB server after the change.
+   (Similarly, also make sure `DEEPDIVE_HOME` is set.)

 2. If necessary, create database and then create the tables:

-		./code/create_schema.sh
+		For Greenplum: `./code/create_schema.sh`
+		For Postgres: `./code/create_schema.sh pg`

 3. Make sure that user functions (ex: array_accum) are loaded into SQL *under the correct user ($DBUSER)*.
 Run the SLQ in `code/add_user_functions.sql`

 4. Make sure that GreenPlum's parallel file distribution server, `gpfdist`, is running with the correct settings (e.g. run `ps aux | grep gpfdist`; make sure that an intance is running with the correct $GPPATH and $GPPORT).
 If not, then start a new one running on a free port:

 		gpfdist -d ${GPPATH} -p ${GPPORT} -m 268435456 &

 5. Load data; if from tsv file you can use:

 		./code/copy_table_from_file.sh [DB_NAME] [TABLE_NAME] [TSV_FILE_PATH]

+6. Fetch and process ontology files: `cd onto; ./make_dicts.sh`

-6. Select the appropriate pipeline in the application.conf file to be using
+7. Select the appropriate pipeline in the app.conf file to be using

-7. Run!
+8. Run!

 [*See [DeepDive main documentation][deepdivedocs] for more detail]*